IHTSDO/snomed-subontology-extraction/README.md

   the subontologyRF2 folder:
   - _**sct2_sRefset_OWLExpressionSnapshot.txt**_ : contains the OWL definitions associated with the subontology
   - _**sct2_TextDefinition_Snapshot.txt**_: contains the associated descriptions etc required for the browser

-## Dependency Notes
-Printing uses the content-extraction branch as a dependency to convert from OWL-to-RF2 and vice versa.

-To print results in FSN format (source type destination), you will need to include the latest SCT description RF2 file (e.g. sct2_Description_Snapshot-en_INT_20200731.zip) in the following directory: `src/resources`